- Rail Trail

-Koonwarra has a general store and bakery, ideal for an intermediate break.
+- Koonwarra has a café and bakery, making it ideal for a short break.

-Meeniyan is a small town but its exceptional facilities include accommodation, shops, a gallery and many dining options.
-A recent Gippsland Tourism Town of Excellence Award winner, Meeniyan has an involved and progressive community and offers free wi-fi throughout the town.
+Meeniyan is a small town but its exceptional facilities include accommodation, camping by donation, shops, a gallery and many dining options.
+A Gippsland Tourism Town of Excellence Award winner, Meeniyan has an involved and progressive community and offers free wi-fi throughout the town.

-Here the railway began a long diversion south to Fish Creek to avoid the highest part of the Hoddle Range.
+From Meeniyan the railway travelled south to Fish Creek to avoid the highest part of the Hoddle Range.

 - From Stony Creek to Buffalo the trail is undulating.
-Just over 2 km from Stony Creek on the left are the remains of a rail motor stopping place used for local passengers and small freight.
-Grey kangaroos, wallabies and many bird species are common sights here
+Just over 2km from Stony Creek, on the left, are the remains of a rail motor stopping place used by locals and for small freight.
+Grey kangaroos, wallabies and many bird species are common sights here.

-- There is a functioning weighbridge at Buffalo railway station that will be the nucleus of a future museum
+- Buffalo has a functioning weighbridge at the railway station that may form the nucleus of a museum.

-- The trail then enters the foothills of the Hoddle Range.
-Several cuttings and embankments provide changing views
+- The trail now enters the foothills of the Hoddle Range.
+Several cuttings and embankments provide changing views.

-- At Fish Creek the former freight sidings are now a parking area but the station platform remains.
-Note the fish-shaped tables in the picnic shelter
+- At Fish Creek the station platform remains.
+It has toilets and a picnic area with fish-shaped tables in the shelter.

-- Only a platform remains at Foster station site but there are plans to make it a community feature.
-Follow Station Rd for 1 km to the town centre
+- Only a platform remains at Foster but there are plans to make it a community feature.

 Foster is a larger town and has facilities for visitors enjoying the spectacular sea views.